 For non-chefs who would prefer something more decorative, shops also carry strings of colorful peppers.

-Tip: If you're wondering where to buy Hungarian paprika, purchase it a local grocery store.
-You'll pay a fraction of what the souvenir stalls charge, you’ll have more selection, and it will be fresher.
+ⓘ TIP: The best place to buy Hungarian paprika is at a local grocery store.
+You’ll pay a fraction of what the souvenir stalls charge, you’ll have more selection, and it will be fresher and better quality.

 2. Hungarian wine

-Guess where Bull's Blood wine comes from?
+Have you heard of Bull’s Blood wine?
+Guess where it comes from?
 Yep, Hungary.
-The country has 22 distinct wine regions and produces the full spectrum, including reds, whites, roses, and sparkling wines.
+The country has 22 distinct wine regions and produces the full spectrum, from reds and whites to rosés and sparkling wines.